 Use an auto loan calculator to get an estimate of your maximum purchase price based on your desired monthly payment.
 If you’re planning to roll tax, title and registration costs into the loan, include them in the purchase price as well.

-Also, don’t forget to factor in the cost of maintaining your vehicle.
+And don’t forget to factor in the cost of maintaining your vehicle.
 You may need to adjust your budget to comfortably afford the monthly payment along with fuel costs, insurance, repairs and maintenance.

 2. Research cars that fit your needs

 Now that you have an ideal purchase price, research safe and reliable models that fit your needs and budget.
-Create a list of your top five options, and narrow it down based on reviews and safety ratings from the Insurance Institute for Highway Safety.
+Create a list of your top five options and narrow it down based on reviews and safety ratings from the Insurance Institute for Highway Safety.

 3. Prequalify for financing

 Before you visit the dealership or start shopping for a vehicle from a private owner, get prequalified for an auto loan through a traditional bank, credit union or online lender.
 Some lenders let you explore potential loan options on their website without affecting your credit score.
+And most allow you to apply for preapproval so you have up to 30 days to shop with financing to back you up.

 It may be tempting to get in-house financing from the dealer or a lender in their network.
 But the dealer could be incentivized to get you financed with a lender that pays a heftier commission over another lender with a lower interest rate.
 Plus, walking into the dealership as a prequalified buyer shows the salesperson you are serious gives you more leverage to negotiate the vehicle’s sale price.